On this page:

 The second way is to monitor remediation activities.
 At sites without EPA oversight, the NRC would monitor the cleanup of unlicensed radiological material, which could include document review and comment, site observations, and confirmatory radiological surveys.
 This monitoring would provide independent federal oversight to confirm the remediation adequately protects public health and safety and the environment.

-As the NRC learned more about these projects, we began to plan for a systematic effort to identify sites around the country where radium was used.
-Our goal is to find out how much, if any, cleanup was done and ensure that these sites do not pose a risk.
+As the NRC learned more about these projects, we also planned for a systematic effort to identify sites around the country where radium was used,to find out how much, if any, cleanup was done, and ensure that these sites do not pose a risk.
+In 2015, the Oak Ridge National Laboratory developed a report for the NRC identifying sites where radium may have been used to make consumer goods and any associated cleanup records.